 The research enterprise within the CMB Program is well-funded by extramural support with 60 million grant dollars generated annually by the CMB faculty in individual research awards, program projects grants, and pre- and post-doctoral training grants.
 Large interdisciplinary, multi-investigator grants fund research projects in cancer biology, cardiovascular biology and cell motility, environmental pathology, immunobiology, neuroscience, and pulmonary function and disease.
-In addition, students have access to cutting-edge core facilities including those in Bioinformatics, X-Ray Crystallography, DNA Analysis, Flow Cytometry, Microscopy and Imaging, and Transgenic Mice.
+In addition, students have access to cutting-edge core facilities including those in Bioinformatics, X-Ray Crystallography, DNA Analysis, Flow Cytometry, and Microscopy and Imaging.

 Shortly after students arrive on campus, they are exposed to a rich and diverse research environment.
 As part of the orientation in August, CMB faculty members present their research to the incoming students in the form of short talks that provide an initial introduction to a variety of research opportunities available in the CMB Program.
 The CMB Retreat, held during orientation, is an excellent opportunity for new students to network with CMB members and set up laboratory research rotations.